Ultrafilters in the random real model: Introduction

 Ultrafilters\footnote{Undefined concepts will be reviewed in later sections.} play a fundamental role in infinite combinatorics, set-theoretic topology and model theory.
 From constructing compactifications of topological spaces and analyzing convergence, to proving Ramsey theorems, finding non-trivial elementary embeddings of the universe, or building nonstandard models of a theory, applications of ultrafilters are ubiquitous across these areas of mathematics.
 Several important classes of ultrafilters on countable sets have been introduced and studied over the years.
 A particularly notable example are the \textsf{P}-points\emph{, }which were introduced by Walter Rudin in \cite{Rudin}, to prove that under the Continuum Hypothesis (\textsf{CH}), the space $\omega^{\ast}=$ $\beta\omega\setminus\omega$ is not homogeneous (the same conclusion was later established without assuming \textsf{CH }by Frol\'{\i}k in \cite{SumsofUltrafilters} and further refined by Kunen in \cite{WeakPpointsin} who explicitly constructed ultrafilters with distinct topological types).
 Since then, special classes of ultrafilters on countable sets became a central topic of study and research.

 \qquad\qquad\qquad

 Although it is a straightforward theorem of \textsf{ZFC} that there are (non-principal) ultrafilters on the natural numbers, the existence of ultrafilters with interesting topological or combinatorial properties is far more subtle.
 Moreover, their existence is often independent.
 The first major result of this kind was obtained by Kunen in \cite{KunenSomePoints} where he proved that Ramsey ultrafilters consistently do not exist.
-It was later proved by Miller in \cite{NoQpointsMiller} (see also \cite{Rat}) that \textsf{Q} -points may also not exist.
-After that, Shelah constructed a model without \textsf{P}-points (see \cite{Wimmers} and \cite{ProperandImproper}).
+Some time later, Miller proved in \cite{NoQpointsMiller} (see also \cite{Rat}) that \textsf{Q}-points may not exist and Shelah constructed a model without \textsf{P}-points (see \cite{Wimmers} and \cite{ProperandImproper}).
 More recently, it was proved by Cancino and Zapletal (see \cite{IsbellProblem}) that it is consistent that every (non-principal) ultrafilter on $\omega$ is Tukey top.
 For more results regarding the existence or non existence of special ultrafilters, the reader may consult \cite{betaomega}, \cite{ShelahNowheredense}, \cite{Brendlenowheredense}, \cite{PseudoPpointsandSplittingNumber}, \cite{GruffUltrafilters}, \cite{TherearenoPpointsinSilverExtensions}, \cite{AboveFsigma} or \cite{OnPospisilIdeals} among many others.
 As these results illustrate, the existence of special classes of ultrafilters is a major concern for set theorists and topologists.

 \qquad\qquad